RedBearLab/MiniBeacon/README.md

 Requirement
 ===========

-This firmware is designed for and tested on RedBearLab's BLE Mini development boards, but it should work on other CC2540 platforms with some modifications (since we store beacon data in BLE Mini's EEPROM).
+This firmware is designed for and tested on RedBearLab's [BLE Mini](http://redbearlab.com/blemini/) development board, but it should work on other CC2540 platforms with some modifications (since we store beacon data in BLE Mini's EEPROM).

 QuickStart